-On 29th November, 2017, BBVA reached an agreement with a subsidiary of Cerberus Capital Management, L.P.
-(Cerberus) for the creation of a "joint venture" to which the real estate business of BBVA in Spain will be transferred (the Business).
-BBVA will contribute the Business to a single company (the Company) and will sell 80% of the shares of such Company to Cerberus on the closing date of the transaction.
+On 29th November, 2017, BBVA reached an agreement with Cerberus Capital Management, L.P.
+(Cerberus) for the creation of, a "joint venture" Divarian Propiedad, S.A.
+(Divarian) to which BBVA's real estate business in Spain (the Spanish Real Estate Business) was to be transferred and subsequently acquired by Cerberus.